MCXIV/TndR/README.md

 demo.show()

-# Will show a graph. with stats.
-See TndR_ex.png
+# Will show a graph. with stats. of your own .txt file.
+See TndR_ex.png for an example.
 ```

 ## Contributing